Stormy Daniels To Hit Donald Trump's Business With Subpoena, Plans 'All Legal Means' Against Trump: NBC Report

 In his filings Thursday, Avenatti also demanded that two banks — First National Bank and City National Bank, which sent and received the $130,000 payment respectively — preserve all records related to the payoff, saying, “failure to do so may subject you to liability.”

 The filing signed by Martin was also signed by Trump, in his first public acknowledgement that he is part of the Daniels case.
-The filing also states that Daniels, whose legal name is Stephanie Clifford, must pay at least $20 million for what Trump, Martin and Cohen claim were repeated violations of the non-disclosure agreement regarding the affair.
+The filing also states that Daniels, whose legal name is Stephanie Clifford, must pay at least $20 million for what Trump, Martin, and Cohen claim were repeated violations of the non-disclosure agreement regarding the affair.

-“The fact that a sitting president is pursuing over $20 million in bogus ‘damages’ against a private citizen, who is only trying to tell the public what really happened, is remarkable,” Avenatti responded, on his Twitter account.
+“The fact that a sitting president is pursuing over $20 million in bogus ‘damages’ against a private citizen, who is only trying to tell the public what really happened, is remarkable,” Avenatti responded on his Twitter account.
 “Likely unprecedented in our history.
 We are NOT going away and we will NOT be intimidated.”

 Trump has remained uncharacteristically silent about the alleged affair with Daniels and the hush money payoff.
 But White House Press Secretary Sarah Huckabee Sanders has said that Trump denies that the affair happened.

-CBS News confirmed on Wednesday that Daniels will appear on the iconic CBS News program 60 Minutes on Sunday, March 25.
+CBS News confirmed on Wednesday that Daniels will appear on the iconic program 60 Minutes on Sunday, March 25.
 In previous interviews, Avenatti has said that Daniels will present “100 percent” proof that the affair with Trump took place, conclusively refuting any Trump denials.

 Stormy Daniels' lawyer @MichaelAvenatti says his cases are often like chess.
 As for Team Trump?